 The school play runs over a week, with tickets sold through Saffron Hall and the Saffron Walden Tourist Office.
-This is a hugely popular event for the local community; recent sell-out performances include 'The Wizard of Oz', 'The 39 Steps', and 'Around the World in 80 Davs'.
+This is a hugely popular event for the local community; recent sellout performances include 'Chicago', 'The Wizard of Oz' and 'The 39 Steps'.